arubua/ps-redux/README.md

-# Starter Kit for [Building Applications in React and Redux](http://www.pluralsight.com/author/cory-house) on Pluralsight
+# Implementation for Building Applications in React and Redux on Pluralsight

 ## Get Started